andoliv1/2020-sensor-miniproject/Report.md

 ## Task 3: Design
-1.
-This is the percentage of bad data in office 1.5552995391705071 This is the median after removed points 22.988651867570866 for temperature at office This is the variance after removed points 0.8887471326179444 for temperature at office
+1. This is the percentage of bad data in office 1.5552995391705071.
+This is the median after removed points 22.988651867570866 for temperature at office.
+This is the variance after removed points 0.8887471326179444 for temperature at office.

 2. It depends on what you classify as a persistent change, if by a persistent change you mean consistent large fluctuations of temperature then intuitively it would indicate failure since we don't observe large fluctuations of temperature normally in a room, unless you are directly pointing in and out a heat source to the sensor.
 On the other hand if by persitent change you mean a gradual decrease/increase in temperature due a heat source being turned on then it would not indicate a failure of the sensor.